 - participate in health service development

-Each Department is led by a Director of Public Health who is also a regional Medical Officer of Health.
+Each area is led by an Area Director who is also a regional Medical Officer of Health.

-Multidisciplinary services in Departments are provided by a wide range of experts*:
+Multidisciplinary services in areas are provided by a wide range of experts*:

 * The composition of disciplines in individual Departments varies

 What we do

 Public Health is “the science and art of preventing disease, prolonging life and promoting, protecting and improving health through the organised efforts of society” (Acheson, 1988).

 Public health professionals use epidemiology - a statistical science - to describe the occurrence of disease and what the causes might be - much of this work is "behind the scenes".
 The more we understand about the cause of diseases, the more we can do to prevent them; detect them at an early stage; or provide the most appropriate health services.